NazarAbbas/master/README.md

-this is master branch changes Removed
+this is master branch changes Removed.
+Sfsfdsfdsf